18F/18f.gsa.gov/_posts/2014-10-21-how-to-run-your-own-3-sprint-agile-workshop.md

  - robert
  - sarah
  - hillary

+tags:
+  - agile
+  - 18F Consulting Services
+  - how we work
+  - workshop
+  - our projects
 ---
 <p class="authors">
   by {% author robert %}, {% author hillary %}, and {% author sarah %}
 </p>

-You can’t learn Agile software development from a book any more than you can learn to perform a one-handed jump shot without repeatedly tossing a basketball in the hoop.
+You can’t learn [Agile software development](http://agilemanifesto.org) from a book any more than you can learn to perform a one-handed jump shot without repeatedly tossing a basketball in the hoop.
 You can read a book about the basic idea, you can read a book to get started, and you can read a book about refining your